Early Births – a case-control study of very preterm birth

 This project is a randomised trial of fetal scalp blood sampling for lactate measurement during labour, with a view to reducing the caesarean section rate for apparently non-reassuring fetal status.

 Impact of risk-reducing bilateral salpingo-oophorectomy on non-cancer outcomes in young high-risk women: A multicentre prospective study

 Gillian Mitchell, Peter MacCallum Cancer Centre; Bettina Meiser, University of New South Wales; John Wark, Royal Melbourne Hospital; Martha Hickey, Royal Women's Hospital; Mary-Ann Davey

 Growing numbers of Australian women are being identified at increased inherited risk of ovarian cancer.
-Removing the ovaries and Fallopian tubes—bilateral salpingo-oophorectomy or BSO—is currently the only effective prevention and is recommended by the age of 40.
+Removing the ovaries and Fallopian tubes - bilateral salpingo-oophorectomy or BSO - is currently the only effective prevention and is recommended by the age of 40.
 This surgery may have profound effects on sexual, physical and emotional health.
 Our study will be the first to prospectively measure the impact of BSO on these outcomes.
 Our findings will provide new information to assist decision making and develop evidence-based follow-up protocols.

 Funding: NHMRC project grant 2013-2015, University of Melbourne

-Status: Recruiting to start in early 2013
+Status: Recruiting started in early 2013

-Research projects websites
+Research project websites

 The CASTLE study was initiated to investigate the roles played by Candida and Staphylococcus aureus in nipple and breast pain among breastfeeding women.